Sta. Rita Hills AVA: Soils

-Wine industry
+percentage of alluvial and marine sand within the Sta.
+Rita Hills area.
+While the soil samples from the "Sta.
+Rita Hills" AVA show higher percentages of sand, silt and sandy loams, the soil samples from the eastern Santa Ynez Valley show a higher percentage of gravelly and clay loams.
+Also, soil analysis test results from several vineyards in the "Sta.
+Rita Hills" AVA conducted by various labs in the area support the distinct soil data claims.

+Viticulture

-The AVA petition was submitted from viticulturists and vintners in the area under the direction of J. Richard Sanford (Sanford Winery), Bryan Babcock (Babcock Vineyards and Winery), and Wesley D. Hagen (Vineyard Manager of Clos Pepe Vineyards).
-Wineries and locations in Sta.
-Rita Hills were featured in the 2004 U.S. film Sideways.
-Sideways Fest is an annual three-day event hosted by the Sta.
+The AVA petition was submitted by viticulturists and vintners in the area under the direction of J. Richard Sanford of Sanford & Benedict Vineyard, Bryan Babcock of Babcock Vineyards and Winery, and Wesley D. Hagen, Vineyard Manager of Clos Pepe Vineyards.
+In 2004, the U.S. film Sideways prominently featured Sta.
+Rita Hills' red wine varietal Pinot noir, its wineries and locations.
+"Sideways Fest" is an annual three-day event hosted by the Sta.
 Rita Hills Wine Alliance celebrating the anniversary of the movie's filming in the Santa Ynez Valley.